Image

 Phase 1

-• Participants must not have used antibiotics in the last 3 weeks.
+• Participants must not have taken antibiotics in the last 3 weeks and should use contraception during the study.

 Study details